 NARA Job Application

-Please respond to these postings with your cover letter, resume, and salary requirements or fax to 503-224-4494.
+Please send a cover letter, resume, and salary requirements by email to firstname.lastname@example.org, or fax to [503-224-4494].
 Requires a minimum of two years sobriety and clean time.
 Employees are asked to commit to modeling a drug and alcohol free life.
 All potential hires are required to pass a pre-employment (post-offer) drug screen and criminal background check.